letsencrypt/acme-spec/draft-barnes-acme.md

 4. Verify that the certificate contains a subjectAltName extension with the dNSName of "\<Z[0:32]\>.\<Z[32:64]\>.acme.invalid".

-It is RECOMMENDED that the ACME server verify an appropriate number of Z value iterations to avoid default virtual host vulnerabilities in shared hosting environments.
+It is RECOMMENDED that the ACME server verify an appropriately sized subset of the N iterations of Z to ensure that an attacker who can provision certs for a default vhost, but not for arbitrary simultaneous vhosts, cannot pass the challenge.
+For instance testing a subset of 5 of N=25 domains ensures that such an attacker has only a one in 25^5 chance of success if they post certs Zn in random succession.

 It is RECOMMENDED clients respond with DVSNI certificates for only the Z values specified by the CA.